Erengun/Printf/README.md

 • %x : Prints a number in hexadecimal (base 16) lowercase format.<br />
 • %X : Prints a number in hexadecimal (base 16) uppercase format.<br />
 • %% : Prints a percent sign.<br />

+News
+-Added color support now you can print colorful texts for more(https://42resources.github.io/2022/02/17/cde-renkli-terminaller)